Jacksgong/android-project-combine/README.md

 # Android Project Combine

-You can using this toolset to combine Android gradle projects.
+You can using this toolset to combine multiple Android gradle projects.

+## WHAT ABOUT THIS?

+> This is very useful when you developing several projects but that need to communicate each other(such as Atlas project)

+- Different Android projects develop together at the one Android Studio window.
+- Find References and Jump into source code rather than .class file on jar package.
+- Jump out of the each projects compile system and using the official compile system.

+## HOW TO USE?

-## Step 1.
+#### Step 1.
 Create `repos.conf` File

-You need create `repos.conf` file on project root directory

-P.S.
+> P.S.
 You can refer to `/repos.templete.conf`

+You need create `repos.conf` file on project root directory, and declare which repo you want to combine on it(one line one repo address).

+#### Step 2.
+Refresh env

+Execute `./refresh.sh` to refresh env

+#### Step 3.
+Open on the Android Studio

+Open alipay-project-combine on the Android Studio.

 ## TODO LIST